 The fluid balance chart was also redesigned and united with the vital signs chart to create an A3 size colour-coded double-sided chart.
 This provided space for a complete set of vital signs on a single patient over a 48 hour period, along with EWS calculations and the escalation pathway (both shown above).

 Working parties from the Paediatric and Obstetric departments were set up to look into applying similar systems in their unique areas of practice.
 The latter developed a Wellington 'MEOWS' chart which was implemented late in 2012.
+The Paediatric department adapted the revised Wellington adult chart using parameters derived from Canterbury DHB's work.
+The age-specific charts can be found in the online EWS library.

 More information about such a proposal can be read by clicking on the nzEWS logo above.